 Lisse – the Keukenhof Flower Gardens – Day 6

 Lisse is a small town that’s famous for its colourful tulips, mostly in the Keukenhof flower gardens.
 If you’re traveling to the Netherlands in spring, then you should do everything you can to check out the world-famous Dutch tulips in Lisse.
+Even if you have just two days, keep Lisse in mind because it is the perfect destination for a romantic weekend in the Netherlands.

 With its amazing pavilions that show a fantastic collection of tulips, hyacinths, daffodils, orchids, roses, carnations, irises, and lilies, Keukenhof is the most famous and largest flower park in the world.
 This gorgeous park has a different theme each year, that’s why Keukenhof attracts over a million visitors.
 Note that, the flower park is open for just eight weeks from mid-March to mid-May each year.